 Is it possible to tip backwards?

 We have set the center of gravity for the chair in a comfortable all-terrain position, but on very steep hills, there is a possibility of tipping backwards.
 This depends on the grade of the hill and how far you can lean forward.
-The center of gravity is adjustable on every chair by sliding the seat and either adding or removing links to the chain.
-So if you find you're always climbing hills and want to shift the center of gravity forward, that would be easy to do.
-We have debated adding wheelie bars to the back, but have found that they get caught on the types of obstacles the chair is designed to overcome.
-So it's a trade-off!
 On very steep hills we recommend you have somebody spot you from behind.
-A wheelie bar is in development and will soon be available as an add-on accessory.
+If you're concerned about tipping backwards, an add-on wheelie bar set is available on our shop page.